AnthonyN3/simpler-slideshow/README.md

 | `ESC` | exit slideshow |

 **Notes:**

-The slideshow window needs to be focused for these controls to work.
-Also, the cursor is hidden on the slideshow.
+> [!NOTE]

-If the slideshow is using randomization, the "previous photo" (←) control will halt once it reaches the first photo in its current loop.
+> If the slideshow is using randomization, the "previous photo" (←) control will halt once it reaches the first photo in its current loop.
 This is a design choice and is due to how the randomization was implemented.
 Read about the **randomized** function below.

 ## Compatibilities